I’m going to get straight to the point – Norwex Cleaning Paste is, without a word of a lie, a 5-star Norwex Product.

 Depending on how much scrub power you need, you can use it with the Norwex Spirisponge or an Enviro Cloth.

-Norwex Cleaning Paste is an environmentally and skin-friendly cleaner that replaces all of your chemical abrasive cleaners.
+Norwex Power Cleaning Paste is an environmentally and skin-friendly cleaner that replaces all of your chemical abrasive cleaners.
 This polishing agent cleans, polishes and protects in one application.
-It contains absolutely no poisons, phosphates or acids.
+It is free from:

 It can be used on surfaces and materials made of: